edap/edap.github.com/_posts/2014-01-20-ruby-perftools.md

 Running this tool inside your code (or application, as we will see later), will interrupt your code for some milliseconds and extract a sample on a periodic interval, like a photoframe.
 These samples, that describe the current stack of the application at the moment that the 'picture' was token, are then put together in an output file.
 As Ilya Grigorik point out, we can perform the profiling in two differents way:

-- include the perftools library on the fly, specifying RUBYOPT(which tell ruby to turn on perftools) and CPUPROFILE(that specify where to sdave the output) before run the code.
+- include the perftools library on the fly, specifying RUBYOPT(which tells ruby to turn on perftools) and CPUPROFILE(that specifies where to save the output) before run the code.
 Ex:

 {% highlight bash %}
 CPUPROFILE=/tmp/script_to_test